 - Loma Linda University Behavioral Medicine Center

 Institutional Review Board

 The Institutional Review Board (IRB) operates under federal regulations, state laws, and institutional policy, reviewing all research involving human subjects to ensure the ethical and equitable treatment of those subjects.
 The IRB has the authority to approve, modify, or disapprove proposed studies and to modify, suspend or terminate approval of on-going studies.
 Its decisions may be modified by institutional officials to be more restrictive, but not less so.

 The IRB is duly constituted to reflect the institution's research climate with both experience and expertise and is registered with the U.S. Office for Human Subject Research Protection (IRB#0000383).
-At Loma Linda University Adventist Health Sciences Center, the IRB also serves as the Privacy Board.
+At Loma Linda University Health, the IRB also serves as the Privacy Board.
 See also: The Institutional Review Board (below).

 The IRB Chair, appointed by the President upon the recommendation of the Vice President for Research Affairs, understands ethical issues and regulatory requirements related to human subject research.
 Primary responsibilities include conducting convened board meetings, making the final determination for level of IRB review, and generally representing the IRB in communicating with investigators, administrators, legal advisors, and community representatives.

 The IRB Administrator is responsible for coordinating the functions of the IRB and supervising IRB staff.
 This includes developing and maintaining systems relating to IRB submissions and records and assuring that the IRB Chair is provided staff support to fulfill the Chair's responsibilities.